 Linux md5sum Command Explained For Beginners (5 Examples)

-When downloading files, particularly installing files from websites, it is good to verify that the download is valid.
-A website will often display a hash value for each file to make sure the download is completed correctly.
-This article will discuss the md5sum tool that you can use to validate the download.
+When downloading files, particularly installing files that were downloaded from a website, via torrent protocol or FTP server, it is good to verify that the download is valid.
+Websites do often display a hash value for each file to make sure the download is completed correctly.
+This article will discuss the md5sum command that you can use to validate the download.
 Three other utilities, sha1sum, sha256sum, and sha512sum, work the same way as md5sum.
+This tutorial is compatible with all major Linux distributions.

 Linux md5sum command